-- University of Central Florida - PBA REQUEST FOR STEP 3 l (Deliver this form and attachments to the Executive Director of Human Resources.)
-This request for review was received by the University on (date) by: [CHECK ONE] Certified or registered return receipt requested mail; OR Personal delivery.
-ND EMAIL DOCUMENTS DO NOT CONSTITUTE AN ACCEPTABLE FORMAT FO OF GRIEVANCES.))R GRIE NT NAME: ation/Title:Office Phone: DATH DF STEP 2 DECISION: Date S p 2 Decision was received by Grievant or Grievant Representative: Descr the reasons for requesting that the Step 2 Decision be reviewed by the unit head/director: Specif lly, I request the following action be taken as a remedy to my grievance: Repre ntation: I will be represented in this grievance by: [CHECK ONE] Provid he following information about your Representative: Name Addre Phone (This A cop e of Grievant Date ievance will not be processed if it is not signed by the grievant.)
-If the following documents should be attached to this Request at the time of its filing with the unit head: 1.
-Step 1 grievance form filed with University
+University of Central Florida - PBA REQUEST FOR STEP 3

+(Deliver this form and attachments to the Executive Director of Human Resources.)

+This request for review was received by the University on (date) by: Certified or registered return receipt re Personal delivery. equested mail; OR (FAX AND EMAIL DOCUMI FILING OF GRIEVANCES.)
+ENTS DO NOT CONSTITUTE AN ACCI EPTABLE FORMAT FOR GRIEVANT NAME: Classification/Title: Classification/Title:Office Phone: DATE OF STEP 2 DECISION: Date Step 2 Decision was receive d by Grievant or Grievant Representative: Describe the reasons for requestir ng that the Step 2 Decision be reviewed by the u unit head/director: Specifically, I request the following ng action be taken as a remedy to my grievance : • ented in this grievance by: [CHECK Legal Counsel Provide the following information n about your Representative: Name: Phone: Signature of Grievant (This grievance will not be proceed) Date essed if it is not signed by the grievant.) its should be attached to this Request at the time e of its filing with the unit head:
-- Step 1 grievance form filed with University

-Step 1 decision, if issued, and any attachments

-Step 2 grievance form filed with University

-Step 2 decisions, if issued

-All attachments to the Step 2 decision
+- 1. Step 1 grievance form filed with University - 2.
+Step 1 decision, if issued, and any attachments - 3.
+Step 2 grievance form filed with University - 4.
+Step 2 decisions, if issued - 5.
+All attachments to the Step 2 decision and the United Faculty of Florida - BOT Proposal #2

-ITEM: CL-2
+ITEM: $\underline{\text{CL-2}}$

-SUBJECT: Impact Bargaining Between the University of Central Florida Board of Trustees and the United Faculty of Florida - BOT Proposal #2
+SUBJECT: Impact Bargaining Between the University of Central Florida Board of Trustees